oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 If you have questions pertaining to "how-to-get-started", please ask them on [Gitter]( https://gitter.im/oppia/oppia-chat), or the oppia-dev@ mailing list.
 Please be specific when asking questions; this makes it easier for us to help you.
 Also, please make sure to read our ["getting started" wiki page](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up) before sending an email, since the answer to your question might already be contained there!

 To discuss your project ideas, or share your proposal for feedback from the community, please email the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).
+You can also use this list for specific questions about GSoC.